-In all the documents, the narrative focuses on schools nurturing and supporting rainbow students in multiple ways, as would be expected, and encourages staff and other students to do so as well.
-However, there are no instances where rainbow students are guided on how to behave with mutual respect, too.
+In all the documents, the narrative focuses on schools nurturing and supporting rainbow students in multiple ways, and encourages staff and other students to do so as well.
+However, there are no instances where rainbow students are guided on how to behave with mutual respect towards others.

-For overnight school trips, InsideOUT point out “It’s important to note that there are no specific requirements in the Education and Training Act determining how schools should approach separating students by gender (NB: normally we separate according to sex, but InsideOUT replaces sex with gender throughout the documents), nor are there any rules that would prevent a student sleeping in the same space as students of their affirmed gender“ - e.g. boys with girls.
-However, in regards to an overnight school trip to a marae where the sleeping arrangements may be girls on one side and boys on the other in the same room, InsideOUT advise that “Where possible, the school should consult with the marae manager/s or iwi affiliated with the marae before the visit to discuss options for trans and intersex students and reach a solution that upholds the mana of everyone involved”.
+For overnight school trips, InsideOUT offers the same advice ( to allow trans students to choose where they sleep) except when visiting a marare.
+In that circumstance, the advice is that “Where possible, the school should consult with the marae manager/s or iwi affiliated with the marae before the visit to discuss options for trans and intersex students and reach a solution that upholds the mana of everyone involved”.
 Presumably, girls are included in this recommendation to uphold everyone’s mana.
 Is a marae the only place a girl’s mana is upheld?

 Although schools should indeed assist with rainbow students’ full participation in school life, no students’ rights should come at the expense of other students.
 Women and girls are notoriously bad at speaking out against injustices or abuses, especially where there is a risk of group ostracisation, so that policies that make them uncomfortable or fearful are often never challenged.